Learn about the History and Traditions of Tea Drinking in Russia

 At the time, Russia was trying to colonize the rugged Siberian region, where explorers had to endure a harsh, cold climate and poor access to nutritious foods and beverages.
 Tea quickly became a welcome addition to daily meals with its warm, satisfying properties and robust flavors.

-Today, more than 80 percent of Russians drink tea every day.
+Today, an estimated 80 percent of Russians drink tea every day.
 Despite the early connection to Asia, Russian tea has developed into its own culture, complete with unique flavors, preparation methods, and traditions.

 Historically, the tea wasn’t supposed to be smoky but it got that way during the time it took to transport it from China to Russia.
 Because the voyage took up to six months, caravans would stop along the way to camp and rest.